 especially when they become central to the most influential of current storytellers: namely, the media of every kind.

 AJP Taylor's BBC series were actually quite entertaining.
 Thapar's would not have been because she is boring and stupid.
 Also, why is her English so shitty?
 If Sen can write proper English sentences, why can't she?
-Both were at Cambridge at the same time and her subject was more literary.
+Both went to study in England at the same time and her subject was more literary.
+The difference, I suppose, was that Sen studied at Cambridge- where even the historians are high IQ- whereas Thapar studied at SOAS which is for genteel thickos.

 Democracy, which is politically crucial and a significant aspect of nationalism